 Q - Can you explain Vitamin D levels how to get them checked and what it means?

 A - Although it’s called a Vitamin, Vitamin D is really a hormone and not actually a vitamin.
-Vitamins cannot be produced by your body, we get them from dietary sources, whereas Vitamin D is made in your body.
+Vitamins cannot be produced by our bodies.
+We get them from dietary sources, whereas Vitamin D is made in your body.
 It’s your body’s only source of calcitriol (activated Vitamin D), the most potent steroid hormone in the body.

 Q - What does Vitamin D do?

-A - Like all steroid hormones, vitamin D is involved in making hundreds of enzymes and proteins, which are crucial for preserving health and preventing disease.
+A - Like all steroid hormones, Vitamin D is involved in making hundreds of enzymes and proteins, which are crucial for preserving health and preventing disease.
 It has the ability to interact and affect more than 2,000 genes in the body.
 It enhances muscle strength and builds bone.
 It has anti-inflammatory effects and bolsters the immune system.
-It helps the action of insulin and has anti-cancer activity.
-This is why Vitamin D deficiency has been linked with so many of the diseases of modern society.
-Because of its vast array of benefits, maintaining optimal levels of D is essential for your health.
+It helps the action of insulin and has anti-bad cells activity.
+This is why Vitamin D deficiency has been linked with so many of the health issues of modern society.
+Because of its vast array of benefits, maintaining optimal levels of Vitamin D is essential for your health.

 Q - Where else do I get Vitamin D from?

 A - Only about 10% of your Vitamin D comes from diet, so it is nearly impossible to get adequate amounts of Vitamin D from your diet.
-The only 2 reliable sources of vitamin D are the sun and supplements.
-Sunlight exposure is the only reliable way to generate vitamin D in your own body.
+The only 2 reliable sources of vitamin D are the sun and supplements like Ancient Purity’s Softgels.
+Sunlight exposure is the only reliable way to generate Vitamin D in your own body.
 Vitamin D is produced by your skin in response to exposure to ultraviolet radiation from the sun.
-In fact, this is such an efficient system that most of us make 20,000 units of vitamin D after only 20 minutes of summer sun without suntan lotion.
+In fact, this is such an efficient system that most of us make 20,000 units of Vitamin D after only 20 minutes of summer sun without suntan lotion.
 That’s 100 times more than the government recommends per day!
 There must be a good reason why we make so much in so little time.
-But these rays cannot penetrate glass to generate vitamin D in your skin, so you don’t generate vitamin D when sitting behind a glass window, whether in your car or at home.
-Also sunscreens, even weak ones, almost completely block your body’s ability to generate vitamin D.
+But these rays cannot penetrate glass to generate Vitamin D in your skin, so you don’t generate Vitamin D when sitting behind a glass window, whether in your car or at home.
+Also sunscreens, even weak ones, almost completely block your body’s ability to generate Vitamin D.

 The other reliable source is supplements.
-Most important is that you take vitamin D3, (cholecalciferol) the active form of vitamin D. Do not take vitamin D2 as it is not as biologically active nor as effective, and nor as safe as vitamin D3.
-And taking the right amount is crucial, most doctors tend to under dose.
+Most important is that you take vitamin D3, (cholecalciferol) the active form of Vitamin D. Do not take vitamin D2 as it is not as biologically active and effective, and nor as safe as vitamin D3.
+And taking the right amount is crucial.
+Most doctors tend to under dose.
 The current recommendations from the Food and Nutrition Board of the U.S. Institute of Medicine: from 200 to 600 IU/day depending on one’s age, are way too low.
-These values were originally chosen because they were found to prevent osteomalacia (bone softening) and rickets.
+These values were originally chosen because they were found to prevent bone softening issues.